MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 > [!NOTE]
 > In the context menu of a selected (highlighted) item, the option 'Delete' is individual and applies only to the said item.
 However, this option becomes disabled, if other unrelated items also happen to be checked, to avoid any potential confusion around the item it targets.

-Deleting UI elements from a collection does not automatically update that collection with the new changes.
-See more in the section **Update a UI elements collection** below.
+Deleting UI elements from a collection doesn't automatically update that collection with the new changes.
+For more information, see [Update a UI elements collection](#update-a-ui-elements-collection).

 ### Rename a UI elements collection

-Apart from the their portal page, collections can also be renamed via the flow designer, after being imported to a flow.
-In the Collections (preview) tab, select (highlight) the collection whose name you want to change, and hit 'F2' or select the option **Rename** in its context menu.
+Apart from the portal page, collections can also be renamed via the flow designer, after being imported to a flow.
+In the Collections (preview) tab, select (highlight) the collection whose name you want to change, and press 'F2' or select **Rename** in its context menu.

-Renaming a collection does not automatically update that collection with the new change.
-See more in the section **Update a UI elements collection** below.
+Renaming a collection doesn't automatically update that collection with the new change.
+For more information, see [Update a UI elements collection](#update-a-ui-elements-collection).

 ### Update a UI elements collection

-After making any of the changes described above, a collection is only updated locally within the context of the desktop flow.
-This is to ensure that you can safely go through the necessary testing and debugging in the flow designer, to confirm that your changes in the collection have the expected behavior, before affecting any other flows that may reference the same collection.
+After making any of the changes described earlier, a collection is only updated locally within the context of the desktop flow.
+This is to ensure that you can safely go through the necessary testing and debugging in the flow designer, to confirm your changes in the collection have the expected behavior, before affecting any other flows that reference the same collection.

-As soon as you are certain that the collection changes are the proper ones, you can publish your changes by updating the collection.
-To do this, in the Collections (preview) tab, select the collection that has undergone changes, and then select the option **Update collection** in its context menu.
+Once you verify the changes to the collection are correct, you can publish your changes by updating the collection.
+To do this, in the Collections (preview) tab, select the collection that was changed, and then select **Update collection** in its context menu.
 As a shortcut, you can also select the Update icon, between the collection's name and its context icon.

 :::image type="content" source="media/ui-elements-collections/update-collection.png" alt-text="Update collection option in context menu" border="false":::

-Upon selecting **Publish** in the confirmation dialog that pops up, the flow will enter a Publishing state, during which the collection is saved and uploaded in Dataverse, so that its changes become available in the specific environment.
+Upon selecting **Publish** in the confirmation dialog that appears, the flow enters a Publishing state, during which the collection is saved and uploaded in Dataverse, so its changes become available in the specific environment.
 While publishing takes place, the UI of the flow designer remains disabled.

 :::image type="content" source="media/ui-elements-collections/update-collection-confirmation-dialog.png" alt-text="Confirmation dialog to update a collection" border="false":::

-When the collection is succesfully updated in this way, the corresponding success banner appears in the UI elements pane to inform you accordingly.
-At this point, the collection's new state has overwritten the previous one, and the desktop flows that reference this collection in the current environment will be affected accordingly in their following runs, without requiring any manual update themselves.
+When the collection is successfully updated in this way, the corresponding success banner appears in the UI elements pane to inform you accordingly.
+At this point, the collection's new state has overwritten the previous one, and the desktop flows that reference this collection in the current environment are affected accordingly in their following runs, without requiring any manual update themselves.

 :::image type="content" source="media/ui-elements-collections/collection-updated-successfully.png" alt-text="Collection updated successfully" border="false":::

 > [!NOTE]
-> If the collection is up-to-date, the option **Update collection** is disabled.
+> If the collection is up-to-date, the **Update collection** option is disabled.

-In case you have made changes in multiple collections at the same time, you can always use the option **Update unsaved collections** in the main context menu at the top right of the UI elements pane, to update all of them at once.
+If you made changes in multiple collections at the same time, you can always use the option **Update unsaved collections** in the main context menu at the top right of the UI elements pane, to update all of them at once.

 > [!IMPORTANT]
 > When your imported collections have unpublished changes, trying to save your flow first will prompt you to also update the collections.
 If you don't confirm publishing the updated state of the collections, your flow won't be saved.

 ## Known limitations

-- When a collection is included in a Dataverse solution via the Power Automate portal, and that collection is updated, the solution is not updated automatically with the new binaries.
+- When a collection is included in a Dataverse solution via the Power Automate portal, and that collection is updated, the solution isn't updated automatically with the new binaries.
 The option **Advanced > Add required objects** needs to be selected manually, in the context menu of the collection component in that solution.
-- When selected to be added to an imported collection, individual screens and web pages will always carry over their child UI elements with them, as the latter are automatically checked.
+- When selected to be added to an imported collection, individual screens and web pages carry over their child UI elements with them, as the latter are automatically checked.

 ### See also